FAQs About Underage Drinking In Florida

 Is the penalty different for an underage DUI?

 Individuals under the age of 21 face criminal charges for a DUI.
 This is due to the zero-tolerance laws that all states enforce.
 Even seemingly harmless amounts of alcohol in your blood system can be enough for these charges — in Florida that amount is above a .02 blood alcohol concentration.

 Can parents allow their minor children to drink?

 While some states allow parents to let their children drink under their supervision, Florida does not.
 The only case where Florida allows for parental supervision over drinking is when it is part of a religious observance.

 Can a parent be penalized if their underage child is caught drinking?

 If the child is on the parents’ property and the parents did nothing to prevent the consumption, it is entirely possible they will be criminally liable.

 Underage drinking laws are serious, and they often come with long-term consequences.
 If you or your child face these charges, an experienced attorney can make a big difference in your case.
-Contact us now for a free consultation.
-Call our office in Boca Raton at 561-464-2615 or 888-870-7457 (toll-free), or you may send an email for scheduling.
+Contact The Rudman Law Group now for a free consultation.
+Call its office in Boca Raton at 561-464-2615 or 888-870-7457 (toll-free), or you may send an email for scheduling.